signalfx/splunk-otel-java-lambda/RELEASING.md

 ## Releasing a new version

-[This GitHub Action](.github/workflows/release.yaml) builds, and releases to both OSS Maven2 repo and Github a new version of the wrapper whenever a new tag is pushed to the repository.
+[This GitHub Action](.github/workflows/release.yaml) builds, and releases a new version of the wrapper to both Maven Central and Github whenever a new tag is pushed to the repository.

 Full release procedure is as follows: